laurentj/slimerjs/docs/api/webpage.rst

 -----------------------------------------

-It loads and executes the given javascript file into the context of the current script.
-So the loaded script has access to all variable of the current module.
+It loads and executes the given javascript file into the context of the current web page.
+If `a frame is selected <../manual/frames-manipulation.html>`_, the file is executed into this frame.

 If the given filename is a relative path, SlimerJS tries to resolve the full path from the current working directory